skojaku/llm-quiz/README.md

 As an instructor, I often found myself reviewing course materials to ensure my quiz questions went beyond surface-level facts and required nuanced understanding.
 This inspired me to turn the tables!
 What if students created their own challenging questions as a way to learn more effectively?

 This repository provides a simple command line tool that lets students create questions that stump large language models.
-Large language models are pretty good at answering questions about surface-level knowledge, but often fail short for questions that require nuanced understanding.
+Large language models are pretty good at answering questions about surface-level knowledge, but often fall short for questions that require nuanced understanding.
 Through this exercise, I hope students develop a deeper understanding and attention to details, along with the limitations of large language models they might use daily in their work.

 ## How it works